bmeme/docker-nodejs-kickstarter/README.md

 Go ahead and read how to get the full potential out of your new development environment by understanding the docker environment lifecycle, how to use the wrappers and how to interact directly with your container!

+Also if you run `./bmeme` script without arguments you will see basic help with some information about the available commands.

 ## Example: create a bright new React App

 Suppose we want to start a new React application.
 Here is what you need to do to be up and running in near-zero time.